-The most Durable Running Back in NFL history would be Emmitt Smith.
+The Most Durable Running Back in NFL history would be Emmitt Smith.
 He played for 14 years and amassed 18,355 rushing yards from scrimmage to go along with 164 touchdowns!
-He was also selected to many Pro Bowls while being named an All-Pro and winning three Super Bowl championships.
+The NFL also selected him to many Pro Bowls while being named an All-Pro and won three Super Bowl championships.

 Some other durable NFL running backs

 Some durable running backs in the league would include LaDainian Thomas (10 yrs), Adrian Peterson (14 yrs), Frank Gore (15 yrs), Curtis Martin (12 yrs), and Walter Payton (12 yrs), and Jerome Bettis (13 yrs).
 All these players have played ten or more years in the NFL and are on the top 10 all-time NFL leading rushers list.